 B – is a core of the flame which also is the hot part of the flame.
 The most vigorous reactions of oxidation of the fuel happen in the core of the flame.

 C – is a Hot zone, the area where the flame is the hottest.
 It is just the outside of the core of the flame as on the opposite side of the core almost at the edge of the nozzle is a cold area as two cold gasses are cool before they ignite.

-Knowing this lets look into the carbonising flame, it happens when we have fuel rich situation where in the flame there is more fuel than can be combusted with supplied oxygen.
+Knowing this let’s look into the carbonising flame, it happens when we have a fuel-rich situation wherein the flame there is more fuel than can be combusted with supplied oxygen.

 A – First of all we can notice that the area of the cold normalizing flame is really large as unburned fuel in the flame burns away when it mixes with atmospheric oxygen causing broader propagation of the flame and wide normalizing zone.

 B – The core of the flame is not perfectly formed and has very smooth feathered edges.